 For example, RingCentral unifies your digital conversations into one platform––allowing your team to respond to customers faster and giving you a more complete profile of your customers.

 This is another reason why having a good communication tool for your team is important.
 The sooner you can catch your audience losing interest in your voice, the faster you can work together to make changes.
-RingCentral also has a team messaging tool that lets you create groups, share files and docs, and even call and have video meetings in real time.
+RingCentral also has a team messaging tool that lets you create groups, share files and docs, and even have a video call in real time.

 If someone notices customers growing frustrated or leaving you for a competitor, it’s easy to message the team and look at revisiting your brand guidelines.